djoond/djoond.github.io/docs/sql_examples.md

 ***

-Digital Marketing Manager: "Can you tell me which countries had an earlier minimum first purchase date for online customers than the earliest first purchase date from the United Kingdom?"
+Digital Marketing Manager: "Can you tell me which countries had an earlier minimum first purchase date for all online customers than the earliest first purchase date from the United Kingdom?"

 ```SQL
 DECLARE @uk AS DATE